ycrc/ycrc.github.io/docs/clusters-at-yale/access/accounts.md

 * Terminate interactive or Open OnDemand session when no longer in use.
 Idle sessions may be canceled without warning.
 * Avoid workflows that generate numerous (thousands) of files as these put great stress on the shared filesystem.
 * Artificial extension of scratch file expiration is forbidden without explicit approval from the YCRC.
 Please [purchase storage](/data/#purchase-additional-storage) if you need additional longer term storage.
+* Each YCRC cluster undergoes regular scheduled maintenance twice a year, see [our maintenance schedule](/clusters/maintenance) for more details.

 ## Group Allocations